1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Select the creative and go to More actions.
 Here, click Copy creative.
 Repeat the same steps until you get the desired number of ad creatives.

 • Once you create duplicate creatives, it’s time to create duplicate line items to capture bids above or below $0.80.
 Create as many line items as you would like based on price granularity.
-To duplicate line items, go back to the My order and select the line item.
+To duplicate line items, return to the My order and select the line item.
 Go to the More actions drop-down menu.
 And click Copy and share the copy.
 Select OK in the pop-up box.

 • Change the name of new copies of line items.
-And fill the CPM rate, set key-values for each of them.
+And fill in the CPM rate, set key-values for each of them.
 Also, fill in all the other necessary fields as you did before.

 • And Save.